Back to top

 There's something magical about taking a special holiday outing with the family on a train!
 You'll find plenty of other opportunities in the Bay Area and Northern California to celebrate the holidays on board a train, including Polar Express Train Rides at both the California State Railroad Museum in Sacramento and Railtown 1897 in the Gold Country.
 But get your tickets as soon as you can—most of these rides will sell out.

-Western Railway Museum Santa Train, Suisun City
+Western Railway Museum Holiday Express, Suisun City

 Polar Express Train Ride, California State Railroad Museum, Sacramento